Skip to main content

 Lightweight agent core

-A single ~15MB binary with zero runtime dependencies.
+A single lightweight binary with zero runtime dependencies.
 Built for minimal overhead and maximum throughput — the ideal runtime for orchestrating agents at cellular scale.

 Native local models